fenago/datascience-machine-learning/labs/lab_2.md

 ### Calculating mean using the NumPy package

-What we're going to do is create some fake income data, getting back to our example from the previous section.
-We're going to create some fake data where the typical American makes around $27,000 a year in this example, we're going to say that's distributed with a normal distribution and a standard deviation of 15,000.
-All numbers are completely made up, and if you don't know what normal distribution and standard deviation means yet, don't worry.
-I'm going to cover that a little later in the chapter, but I just want you to know what these different parameters represent in this example.
-It will make sense later on.

 In our Python notebook, remember to import the NumPy package into Python, which makes computing mean, median, and mode really easy.
 We're going to use the import numpy as np directive, which means we can use np as a shorthand to call numpy from now on.